mithran-gheewiz/Berkeley_ML_PA24_1_Capstone_Assignment/README.md

 ## Business Impact

-Manufacturing companies pay particular attention to defective parts to ensure that these parts do not and that in customers hands.
+Manufacturing companies pay particular attention to defective parts to ensure that these parts do not land in customers' hands.
 The ramifications of defective parts going out of a factory can be significant to any company that manufactures parts.
 These include costly product recall, loss of reputation and financial loss.
-Since the business objective is to maximize defect detection (catching faulty/defective parts), VotingClassifier (SOFT, 0.70) is clearly superior as discussed in the modeling evaluation section
+Since the business objective is to maximize defect detection (catching faulty/defective parts), VotingClassifier (SOFT, 0.70) is clearly superior as discussed in the modeling evaluation section.

-In a different business setting, if the business objective were to minimize false alarms at all costs, XGBoost could be considered — but the trade-off is that nearly all positives would be missed, which is unacceptable in quality control or risk detection scenarios.
+In a different business setting, if the business objective are to minimize false alarms at all costs, XGBoost could be considered — but the trade-off is that nearly all positives would be missed, which is unacceptable in quality control or risk detection scenarios.

 Therefore the recommendation is to deploy the VotingClassifier (SOFT, 0.70) model which will be best at catching defective parts, has the best trade off between Precision ~0.12 with Recall ~0.23, and has the best F1 Score ~0.156.
-Compared to the other models, this model will likely detect 23% of the defects versus the other instead only detect less than 1%.
-This model also performs better than chance like the other ensemble models with an AUC score of 0.668.
+Compared to the other models, this model will likely detect 23% of the defects versus the other instead only detect less than 5%.
+The model VotingClassifier (SOFT, 0.70)  also performs better than random chance like the other ensemble models with an AUC score of 0.668.

-## Conclusion